destillat/react-collapsing-table/README.md

   - You must pass this to the table as a callbacks object with the key as the `accessor` and you function as the value.
 - **sortType**: This allows you to pass an additional sort type
   - currently only the allowed option is 'date' and that sorts assuming the date format is `mm/dd/yyyy`
+- **sortable**: This allows you to disable the sort function for a column.
+  - `true` (default): Clicking on the column header will sort by that column
+  - `false`: Clicking on the column header will have no effect

 ##### showSearch (default: false)
 This is a boolean to tell the table whether or not show the search component